Ripping and Encoding CD media with KAudioCreator and Grip

 A similar bit of logic applies to movies encoded in 1.85:1 format.
 The actual movie will be a 720x456-pixel floating frame in the 720x480 NTSC frame.
 HOWEVER this is NOT ALWAYS TRUE.
 It seems that some jackasses see how "close" 1.85 is to 1.77, so instead of encoding the movie at the correct 1.85:1 aspect ratio they crop a bit off the sides and make it 1.77:1 - filling the entire 720x480 pixels (but losing some data on the sides).
 Some losers just can't stand to have black bars (no matter how thin) on their widescreen TVs!!!

-What this all means!
+What this all means (for anamorphic formats)!

 do it myself (thank you).